MicrosoftDocs/cpp-docs.tr-tr/docs/mfc/reference/cpane-class.md

 ### <a name="parameters"></a>Parametreler

 *ptNew*<br/>
-'ndaki Yeni etkin noktayı belirten nesne.`CPoint`
+'ndaki Yeni etkin noktayı belirten `CPoint` nesnesi.

 ### <a name="remarks"></a>Açıklamalar